lucasjellema/expertise-monitor/dev-readme.md

 npm i @vueup/vue-quill --save

-Now the QuillEditor can be used for allowing rich text editing, for example like this (in newtip.vue):
+Now the QuillEditor can be used for allowing rich text editing, for example like this :

         <v-sheet class="flex-1-1-100  ma-0 pa-0 mb-3">
           <QuillEditor theme="snow" toolbar="essential" v-model:content="beschrijving" contentType="delta" />